 Spoon into 18 greased muffin cups.
 Bake 20-25 minutes or until lightly browned.
 Cool 10 minutes.
 Run a knife around edges of muffin cups to loosen.
 Serve immediately.

 Freeze option: Freeze cooled stuffing muffins in resealable plastic bags.
 To use, partially thaw in refrigerator overnight.
-Place muffins on greased baking sheets, cover with foil and reheat in a preheated 375° for 6-10 minutes or until heated through.
+Place muffins on greased baking sheets, cover with foil and reheat in a preheated 375° oven for 6-10 minutes or until heated through.
 Yield: 1-1/2 dozen.

 Originally published as Sausage Stuffing Muffins in Thanksgiving Digest 2012